MariusUrbonas/twittrBERT/README.md

 # <p align=center>`TwittrBERT`</p>
 `TwittrBERT` is a `BERT` model trained on twitter data text.
-This repository currenlty provides a framework for training and tuning your own `TwittrBERT` for keyfrase extraction tasks, a traned model will be added in the future.
+This repository currenlty provides a framework for training and tuning your own `TwittrBERT` for keyfrase extraction tasks, a trained model will be added in the future.

 * It results in matching state-of-the-art performance on keyphrase extraction from twitter data.
 The details of the evaluation will be added, but more experiments are required.
 Evaluation code is included in this repo.